-5.2.3 Oil level
+5.2.4 Shaft lubricant level

 The correct oil level is in the middle of the oil sight glass and shall be checked when the pump is not in operation.
 Periodically check if the lubricating oil is mixed with any condensed water.
 Careful opening of the oil drain during a stop of the pump will show any water.